Failure to prescribe anti-coagulant medication to a surgery patient causing a fatal pulmonary embolism8 Jul 2021 | Jodi Newton

 The surgery was successful.

-The decision also appears to have been taken not to prescribe post-operative Enoxaparin (medication which thins the blood to prevent the formation of blood clots) at home for 7 days.
+The decision also appears to have been taken not to prescribe post-operative Enoxaparin (medication that thins the blood to prevent the formation of blood clots) at home for 7 days.
 The consultant surgeon’s position concerning the lack of Enoxaparin was that he did not think Mr S would be immobile or at very high risk of VTE.

 Mr S was discharged on 19 February 2020 – the same day that he underwent surgery.